-With 360-degree appraisal, a person’s job performance is evaluated his/her immediate supervisor as well as the other individuals who have entire direct or indirect contact with the persons work.
+With 360-degree appraisal, a person’s job performance is evaluated by his/her immediate supervisor as well as the other individuals who have entire direct or indirect contact with the persons work.
 The person also conducts a self-assessment of his/her performance.
 Co-workers also evaluate the person.
 Additionally, subordinates, customers, clients (internal and external) and anyone else who has contact with the person also makes an evaluation.

-Full circle (360-degree) evaluation is therefore made those people above, below, inside, outside and anywhere in between.
+Full circle (360-degree) evaluation is therefore made by those people above, below, inside, outside and anywhere in between.

-The evaluations are typically made having all of the involved individuals completing a lengthy and anonymous questionnaire.
+The evaluations are typically made by having all of the involved individuals completing a lengthy and anonymous questionnaire.

 - Behaviourally Anchored Rating Scale (BARS)